Registration opens January 2, 2026 8:00am EST

 Moderate

-Walt and Matt will begin the build of this iconic working sloop in the first session.
+Walt and Matt will continue the build of this iconic working sloop.
+The 18’ Noank Sloop building class is in year 2 of a 5-year session.

 • Who is this course best suited for?